Creative Writing Programme (Blended) 2023-2025

 It is an ideal programme for writers who want to write a novel, a collection of short stories or a challenging piece of prose and are looking for structure, encouragement and feedback to help them achieve this.

 All you will need to bring to the programme is your imagination, a love of reading, a passion to write and the determination to succeed.

 ‘I’d been secretly writing short stories for years but lacked the confidence to show anyone else my work.
 The creative writing programme is ideal for developing confidence – it’s a combination of giving and receiving feedback from peers, great tutors with fantastic writing exercises, knowledge of theory, technique, and the publishing industry.
 My tutor, encouraged me to send off stories in the first term, and as a result I ended up with seven short stories in print in different publications.
 By the end of the programme I had almost completed my novel Snake Ropes.
 Through the Agents and Publishers Day on the programme I met an agent who liked my work.
-I now have a two-book deal with Sceptre and Snake Ropes was published in May of this year.
+That led to a two-book deal with Sceptre.

 If I’d been asked a couple of months before starting the course if I’d ever feel able to write a novel, I’d have said no. Doing the Creative Writing Programme really helped me to realise my potential.